 — How to find freelance work

-— How to find and pitch editors
+— How to pitch editors – and succeed!

 — How to find an agent and write a book proposal